kelseywhallon/fit-init-2.0-frontend/README.md

 ## User Stories
--As a user, I want to be able to sign up or sign into an existing account from the website landing page.
+- As a user, I want to be able to sign up or sign into an existing account from the website landing page.
--If a user already has an existing account, the user will want to be directed to the workouts homepage.
+- If a user already has an existing account, the user will want to be directed to the workouts homepage.
--As a user, I want to be able to log out of my account -As a user, I want to be able to delete my account
+- As a user, I want to be able to log out of my account
+- As a user, I want to be able to delete my account
--As a user on the homepage, I want to be able to select the workout of the day or have the option to view a workout from the archives based on workout category.
+- As a user on the homepage, I want to be able to select the workout of the day or have the option to view a workout from the archives based on workout category.
--As an instructor (admin), I want to be able to create a new workout -As a user, I want to be able to select a workout and view the workout details -As a user, I want to be able to "complete" the workout or add the workout to "favorites"
+- As an instructor (admin), I want to be able to create a new workout
+- As a user, I want to be able to select a workout and view the workout details
+- As a user, I want to be able to "complete" the workout or add the workout to "favorites"

 ## Code Snippets
 [Many exercises to many workout associations](https://github.com/kelseywhallon/fit-init-2.0-backend/blob/263f8aba9c1805cd05193c7793f6a3437f7cb00f/controllers/workouts.js#L4-L29)